Schedule Your Diagnostic Consultation

 • By the Footprint – this combines space and power pricing based on kilowatt density

-Portland colocation providers are ranked as one of the 5 least expensive data centers in the U.S.; in fact, it is less expensive to have a data center in Portland then other colocation providers around the Pacific Northwest, but why is that?
+Portland colocation providers are ranked as one of the 5 least expensive data centers in the U.S.; it is less expensive to have a data center in Portland than other colocation providers around the Pacific Northwest, but why is that?

 A couple of the main factors that determine the pricing of data centers are space and power.
 Local colocation providers are very reasonably priced in both of these due to the fact that Oregon offers tax breaks and low fuel costs.